 - Review the “Mom I’m Bored!” column of the Pennsic Independent, which lists kids activities for each day.

-- Attend “It Takes My Child to Raze a Village,” on Tuesday from 1-5pm at Family Point.
-It’s a mini-event hosted by the Midrealm for all age kids, and includes the Plague Game; the Duckling Race; Arts, Science, Service; Tyger Toss; Parent-a-Pult; Chariot Races and a Mom2Mom Garb Swap
+- Attend “It Takes My Child to Raze a Village,” on Monday from 1-5pm at Family Point.
+It’s a family-focused mini-event hosted by the Midrealm for all age kids.

 Once kids turn 12, they become “free range,” which means they are permitted to walk around without a parent or other adult supervising them.
 But don’t just set them loose without a little education.
 It’s easy for kids to get lost and panic their first few times out alone at Pennsic.
 Walk the site with them while they navigate, and make sure they know how to find their way around.
 I recommend pulling the site map out of their Pennsic booklet and having them keep it in a pouch, with your camp marked, so they can always get help finding their way home.
 It’s also helpful to know other safe places they can go – the Cooper’s store, your local group or Kingdom camp, other friends’ camps, and places like the University, First Aid, and the Watch with lots of helpful adults.